 |

-Chapter, the Friends host various public archaeological workshops,
+Chapter, the Friends have hosted various public archaeological workshops,

 digs and conferences in and around Bonnechere Park.